Defining the discipline of robotics

 Courses

-Both undergraduate and graduate students have access to a wide array of Robotics courses, starting at the 100-level for first-year students.
+College of Engineering students have access to a wide array of undergraduate and graduate Robotics courses that demonstrate the interdisciplinary nature of Robotics by their wide variety of topics.
 We also make several courses and their material accessible online at no-cost.

 Robotics Student Services